MailTape/MailTape-v1/_posts/2017-02-19-Requin-Chagrin.md

 # Mailtape's selection

 + ## Requin Chagrin - Le Chagrin
-_Inès_: **"**Taken from their first release on [La Souterraine](http://souterraine.biz/ "Site"), "Le Chagrin" has this summery vibe that can be met in Requin Chagrin’s other tracks.
+_Inès_: **"**Taken from their first release on [La Souterraine](http://souterraine.biz/ "Site"), “Le Chagrin” has this summery vibe that can be found across Requin Chagrin’s other tracks.
 This song is ingeniously confusing: the melancholy felt on Marion’s voice (« le chagrin » means « the sorrow » after all) is met with joyful synths and a punchy guitar/bass duo.
 Should we be crying?
 Should we be dancing?
 Both?**"**

 + ## Vril - Torus XXXII
 _Inès_: **"**Time for some rest before attacking the rest of this selection.
 Put on your headphones, close your eyes, meditate or whatever.
-Follow this song’s progress, bringing elements from all sides to its core, developing itself over its 6-minute’s course to become powerful in its minimalism.**"**
+Follow this song’s progress, bringing elements from all sides to its core, developing over its 6-minutes course to become powerful in its minimalism.**"**

 + ## Gorgeous Bully - Kidding (ft.
 Whorish Boorish)
 _Inès_: **"**Gorgeous Bully is one of my favorite musical discoveries in the last few years, always managing to get the perfect mix between dreamy, lo-fi sounds and a hint of melancholy.
-"Kidding" magnifies this whole sound with the lovely intertwining of the voices.
+“Kidding” magnifies this whole sound with the lovely intertwining of the voices.
 Simply beautiful.**"**

 + ## Vundabar - Darla
-_Inès_: **"**Mathrock guitars, jerky drums and an unexpected structure: a trio that never seems to bore me.
-Vundabar’s songs are always so full of good energy, and this one in particular feels like being in a small kind of roller coaster, switching between tiny adrenaline shots and calmer moments.
-I guess now we're all hyped up and ready to go on with our day!**"**
+_Inès_: **"**Mathrock guitars, jerky drums and an unexpected structure: a trio that never seems to get tired for me.
+Vundabar’s songs are always so full of good energy, and this one in particular feels like being in a small kind of roller coaster, switching between tiny adrenaline rushes and calmer moments.
+I guess now we’re all hyped up and ready to go on with our day!**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Requin Chagrin](https://www.facebook.com/chagrin.requin/ "Facebook") for their participation, [Camille Célestin](http://www.slipontherock.com/ "Site") for the illustration and Daisy for the translation.
-Have an energetic, motivated and overall great Sunday! </p>
+Have an energetic and overall great Sunday! </p>